kanidm/kanidm/book/src/server_configuration.md

 You should consider these as "break-glass" accounts.
 They exist to allow the server to be bootstrapped and accessed in emergencies.
 They are not intended for day-to-day use.

-This command will generate a new random password for the admin accounts.
-You must run this command as the same user as the kanidmd process or as root.
+These commands will generate a new random password for the admin accounts.
+You must run the commands as the same user as the kanidmd process or as root.
 This defaults to using `-c /data/server.toml`.

 ```bash